President and Chief Executive Officer

 Under Mr. Leonard’s leadership, NPC is expanding its focus on evidence-based medicine to support research addressing the generation, evaluation and application of evidence.
 In this capacity, Leonard leads NPC in bringing the pharmaceutical industry’s technical expertise and applied scientific knowledge to considerations of evidence-based medicine, comparative effectiveness reviews, evaluation and application.

 Prior to coming to NPC, Mr. Leonard served as executive vice president of advocacy and professional services for America’s Health Insurance Plans (AHIP), the trade association representing companies providing health insurance coverage in the United States.
-He oversaw the departments responsible for federal and state legislative affairs and strategic communications.

-Mr. Leonard is a veteran communications and media strategist with more than 20 years of experience in strategic communications, legislative management, politics and broadcast journalism.
+Mr. Leonard is also a veteran communications and media strategist with more than 20 years of experience in strategic communications, legislative management, politics and broadcast journalism.
 He worked as a senior vice president at the Washington public relations firms Chlopak, Leonard, Schechter and Associates and Edelman Public Relations.